wad4444/WCS/docs/docs/basics/character.md

 **WCS** provides a special `Character` class that *wraps* around player's character model.
 Whenever a **character** that will take action in the combat spawns, you should instantiate the class.
- - To not create **a memory leak** always destroy the wrap when the humanoid dies.
+ - To avoid **a memory leak** always destroy the wrap when the humanoid dies.

 <Tabs groupId="languages">
 <TabItem value="TypeScript" default>